Associate Professor of Spanish and Linguistics

 Office: 512S Callaway Center

 Dr. Tuten received his Ph.D. in Hispanic Linguistics from the University of Wisconsin-Madison in 1998.
-His research focuses on questions of language change in Spanish and other Romance languages, with particular attention to how cognitive, social and cultural factors combine to influence change.
+His research in historical sociolinguistics focuses on questions of language change in Spanish and other Romance languages, with particular attention to how social, cultural and political factors interact with cognitive factors to influence change.

-Dr. Tuten has a strong interest in the areas of applied linguistics and language pedagogy.
-From 1996 to 2009 he served as Director of the Spanish Language Program at Emory.
-He is principal author of five editions of the intermediate Spanish language and culture textbook Fuentes: Lectura y redacción (first three editions published by Houghton Mifflin, now published by Cengage/Heinle & Heinle; co-authored with Lucía Caycedo Garner and Carmelo Esterrich) and a collaborating author of the campanion volume Fuentes: Gramática y conversación.
+Dr. Tuten has a strong interest in the areas of applied linguistics and the pedagogy of language and culture.
+He is principal author of five editions of the intermediate Spanish language and Hispanic culture textbook Fuentes: Lectura y redacción (first three editions published by Houghton Mifflin, now published by Cengage/Heinle; co-authored with Lucía Caycedo Garner and Carmelo Esterrich) and is a collaborating author of the companion volume Fuentes: Gramática y conversación.